krawaller/accapp/presentation/source/chapters/60 - deployment/sections/08 - exercise netlify.md

 ~~

-Now for the magic - if you change your name to `myawesomereviewsite`, then...
+Now for the magic - if you change your site name to `myawesomereviewsite`, then...

 * your site is visitable at **`http://myawesomereviewsite.netlify.com`**
 * it **updates whenever you push to Github**!

+But, since I've already used `myawesomereviewsite`, you'll have to pick something else! :)

 ~~